AMERICAN BRONCHO-ESOPHAGOLOGICAL ASSOCIATION, INC.

 11.3 Appeal.
 In the event a member desires to appeal the disciplinary action of the Council, or, if in the Councils judgment, any charges warrant review by the membership, the results of the investigation and hearing shall be submitted by the Council to the membership at the Executive Session.
 The accused member may appear and present his/her own defense at the Executive Session.
 The charged member and/or the Council may be represented by legal counsel.
 The Council's disciplinary action may be overridden by the affirmative vote of three-fourths of the Active Members present.
 The decision and action of the membership shall be final.

 Any member in good standing may resign from ABEA on the presentation of his/her written resignation to the Secretary and acceptance thereof by the Council.

-Any amendment of these By-Laws shall require the affirmative vote of three-fourths of the Active Members present at an Executive Session or a special meeting of the Active Members called for this purpose, provided the proposed changes have been: either approved by a three-fourths vote of the Council, or submitted in writing by two or more Proposers to each Member at least thirty (30) days before the meeting at which action is to be taken.
+Any amendment of these By-Laws shall require the affirmative vote of three-fourths of the Active Members, provided the proposed changes have been: either approved by a three-fourths vote of the Council, or submitted in writing by two or more Proposers to each Member at least thirty (30) days before the meeting at which action is to be taken.

 Upon the dissolution of ABEA, the Council shall, after paying or making provision for the payment of all liabilities of ABEA, dispose of all of the assets of ABEA exclusively for the purposes of ABEA in such manner, or to such organization(s) organized and operated exclusively for charitable, educational, religious, or scientific purposes as shall at the time qualify as an exempt organization(s) under S501(c)(3) of the Code, as the Council shall determine.
 Any such assets not so disposed of shall be disposed of by the Superior Court of the county in which the principal office of ABEA is then located, exclusively for such purposes or to such organization(s), as such court shall determine, which are organized and operated for such purposes.